beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 between two communicating peers.
 Specifically, the channel should provide the following properties:

-- Authentication: The server side of the channel is always authenticated; the client side is optionally authenticated.
+- Authentication: The server side of the secure channel is always authenticated; the client side is optionally authenticated.
 Authentication can happen via asymmetric cryptography (e.g., RSA {{RSA}}, ECDSA {{ECDSA}}) or a pre-shared key (PSK).

+// BB: EdDSA ?

-- Confidentiality: Data sent over the channel is only visible to the endpoints.
-TLS does not hide the length of the data it transmits, though endpoints are able to pad in order to obscure lengths.
+- Confidentiality: Data sent through the channel after establishment is only visible to the endpoints.
+TLS does not hide the length of the data it transmits, though endpoints are able to pad the TLS records in order to obscure lengths and improve protection agains traffic analysis techniques.

-- Integrity: Data sent over the channel cannot be modified by attackers.
+- Integrity: Data sent over the secure channel cannot be modified by attackers.

 These properties should be true even in the face of an attacker who has complete control of the network, as described in {{?RFC3552}}.